monodot/ocp-job-manager/README.md

 # ocp-job-manager

-A Job management API for OpenShift.
-Creates Kubernetes resources from OpenShift Templates, and returns job statuses via a Swagger-compliant REST API.
+A management API for creating and monitoring short-lived processes in OpenShift pods.
+Creates Kubernetes resources from OpenShift Templates, and returns statuses via a Swagger-compliant REST API.

-The project was initially created using:
+The project is implemented using Apache Camel on Spring Boot.
+It was initially created using:

 ```
 mvn org.apache.maven.plugins:maven-archetype-plugin:2.4:generate \